ayah825/cse15l-lab-reports/lab-report-4.md

 ![Screenshot of commiting](lab4pics/commit.png)

-This should commit the change to my GitHub account.
+This should commited the change to my GitHub account successfuly.

+I am aware that some of these may not have been the most effecient way to enter commands or edit in vim but this is how I would do the steps.
 Thank you for reading my lab report!